esphome/esphome-docs/devices/sonoff_4ch.rst

 .. warning::

-    Just to repeat this: Make **absolutely sure** the device is not connected to any appliance or plugged in before doing this step.
+    Just to repeat this: Make **absolutely sure** the device is not connected to any appliance or connected to mains power before doing this step.

 While the device is not plugged in, turn the device so you are viewing it from the top, then unscrew the long screws in the four corners of the top cover.